 INSTRUCTIONS TO AUTHORS

 The Journal of Molecular Diagnostics, the official journal of the Association for Molecular Pathology (AMP), co-owned by the American Society for Investigative Pathology (ASIP) and published by Elsevier, Inc., seeks to publish high-quality original papers on scientific advances in the field of molecular diagnostics, the translation and validation of molecular discoveries in medicine into the clinical diagnostic setting, and the description and application of technical advances in the field of molecular diagnostic medicine.
-The editors welcome for review manuscripts that contain: novel discoveries with direct application to clinical diagnostics or clinicopathologic correlations including studies in oncology, infectious diseases, inherited diseases, predisposition to disease, or the description of polymorphisms linked to disease states or normal variations; the application of diagnostic methodologies in clinical trials; or the development of new or improved molecular methods for diagnostic or monitoring of disease predisposition.Manuscript Categories.
+The editors welcome for review manuscripts that contain: novel discoveries with direct application to clinical diagnostics or clinicopathologic correlations including studies in oncology, infectious diseases, inherited diseases, predisposition to disease, clinical informatics, or the description of polymorphisms linked to disease states or normal variations; the application of diagnostic methodologies in clinical trials; or the development of new or improved molecular methods which may be applied to diagnosis or monitoring of disease predisposition.Manuscript Categories.
 In addition to Regular Articles, the Journal also publishes Technical Advances, which are intended to report breakthroughs in methodology or analytical tools applied to molecular diagnostics.
 Submissions to this category should include a detailed description of the methodological design and discussion of how this technique improves the practice of molecular diagnostics.
 The Journal also features Reviews, Mini-Reviews, Commentaries, Special Articles, Guest Editorials, and Perspectives solicited by the Editor-in-Chief, as well as AMP meeting abstracts and other articles of interest to the membership of AMP.
 Authors who wish to publish a Review or Mini-Review should send their curriculum vitae along with an outline of the proposed article for prior approval by the Editor-in-Chief.
 Reviews have a maximum of 5,000 words, 75 references, and 4 tables or figures (at least one of which is mechanistic).
 Mini-Reviews have a maximum of 3,000 words, 40 references, and 2 tables or figures (one of which is mechanistic).
 Commentaries are submitted by invitation only and relate to a concurrently published manuscript.
 Guest Editorials and Perspectives are published by invitation only.

 Review Process.
 The Editors perform an initial evaluation on all submissions to determine whether they believe the manuscript will achieve a sufficient priority score to warrant publication.
 Priority is determined by the Editors' assessment of the manuscript relative to other papers being considered.
 The aim is that expeditious treatment will enable authors to submit their manuscript elsewhere as soon as possible without suffering unnecessary delays.
 For manuscripts accepted for external review, the Editor-in-Chief assigns manuscripts to Associate Editors according to their expertise.
 The Associate Editor will solicit reviewers (typically, two external reviews are sought).
 Authors are encouraged to identify up to five potential reviewers.
 Authors may also request that specific reviewers not be used due to prior collaborations, known conflicts of interest, or direct competition.
 The Editors will make every effort to respect requests that are well-founded; however, the Editors do have the authority to utilize such a reviewer if it is necessary for expert peer review.
 It is the practice of the Journal to conduct a blinded peer-review process.
 The peer-review process is kept completely confidential; it is considered a violation of this confidentiality for authors to identify or attempt to communicate directly with peer reviewers or Associate Editors regarding their manuscript.
 All editorial communications should be directed through the Editorial Office at email@example.com.
 The reviewer comments and Associate Editor's recommendation are evaluated by the Editor-in-Chief for disposition and transmittal to the authors.
 Every effort is made to complete the review process within 30 days of the date received.Review Decisions.
 Only a portion of manuscripts will be accepted for publication.
 A number of worthy manuscripts will be rejected based on priority.
 The Journal will advise authors whether the manuscript is accepted, acceptable with revisions, rejected but encourage resubmission (after major revision), or rejected.
 A manuscript may be returned to the authors without outside review if the Editors find it inappropriate for publication in this Journal.
 Appeals (rebuttals) to editorial decisions must be submitted within 60 days to be considered.

 Journal Scientific Integrity Policy.
 The Journal has developed principles for defining proper conduct and scientific misconduct as well as procedures for handling such matters.
 General guidelines are described below; detailed information can be viewed at http://jmd.amjpathol.org/content/integrity.
-To report suspected misconduct relating to authors, reviewers, or Editors, send written complaint to the Editorial Office at The Journal of Molecular Diagnostics, 9650 Rockville Pike, Bethesda, Maryland, USA 20814-3993 or email@example.com.
-Issues relating to staff conduct should be directed to the ASIP Executive Officer at the American Society for Investigative Pathology, 9650 Rockville Pike, Bethesda, Maryland, USA 20814-3993 or firstname.lastname@example.org.Authors
+To report suspected misconduct relating to authors, reviewers, or Editors, send written complaint to the Editorial Office at The Journal of Molecular Diagnostics, 9650 Rockville Pike, Bethesda, Maryland, USA 20814-3993 or firstname.lastname@example.org.
+Issues relating to staff conduct should be directed to the ASIP Executive Officer at the American Society for Investigative Pathology, 9650 Rockville Pike, Bethesda, Maryland, USA 20814-3993 or email@example.com.
+Beginning April 1, 2017, the mailing address for JMD will be 1801 Rockville Pike, Rockville, Maryland 20852-9975.Authors

 Authorship.
 Authorship is defined as 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the manuscript or revising it critically for important intellectual content; and 3) final approval of the version to be published.
 Authors should meet conditions 1, 2, and 3.
 When a group serves as a coauthor, the list of members (individuals or institutions) should be included in the Acknowledgements.
 When submitting a manuscript to the Journal, the corresponding author takes responsibility on behalf of all authors for the authorship, authenticity, and integrity of the research being reported.
 Any change made to the list of authors (addition, removal, change in order) after manuscript acceptance requires consent of all authors and editorial approval.Author Conduct.
 Authors should take special care that manuscripts submitted to the Journal are prepared in accordance with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (see http://www.icmje.org); in particular the ethical considerations regarding authorship, conflicts of interest, redundant publication, and treatment and confidentiality of research subjects should be carefully adhered to.
 Additionally, the Journal takes great care to secure the confidentiality and integrity of the peer-review process; it is considered a violation of this confidentiality for authors to identify or attempt to communicate directly with peer reviewers or Associate Editors regarding their manuscript.
 All editorial communications should be directed through the Editorial Office at firstname.lastname@example.org.
 The Editors will consider any deliberate ethical violation in either the reported research or the manuscript preparation and review to be actionable misconduct, the potential results of which may be manuscript rejection or public article retraction, reporting of conduct to the authors' governing institutions, and/or the denial to consider any future submissions to the Journal.
 Willful misconduct does not include incidents of honest misjudgment or inadvertent error.
 Detailed information regarding possible misconduct can be found in the Journal Scientific Integrity Policy at http://jmd.amjpathol.org/content/integrity.